| |

 Any Amazon links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

-Many buy their apple cider at a store or roadside stand.
+Many buy their apple cider at a grocery store or roadside stand.
 And that’s fine… but why buy it if you can make some yourself with all the apples in your backyard?

 Stovetop/Slow Cooker Method